sigsum/sigsum/witness.md

 document](https://git.sigsum.org/sigsum/tree/doc/log.md).
 All timestamps are expressed in seconds since the UNIX epoch (January 1, 1970 00:00 UTC).

-A co-signature consists of four fields, separated by a single space character:
+A co-signature consists of three fields, separated by a single space character:

 ```
-v1 1a450ecf1f49a4e4580c35e4d83316a74deda949dbb7d338e89d4315764d88de 1687170591 cacc54d315609b796f72ac1d71d1bbc15667853ed980bd3e0f957de7a875b84bd2dcde6489fc3ed66428190ce588ac1061b0d5748e73cfb887ebf38d0b53060a
+1a450ecf1f49a4e4580c35e4d83316a74deda949dbb7d338e89d4315764d88de 1687170591 cacc54d315609b796f72ac1d71d1bbc15667853ed980bd3e0f957de7a875b84bd2dcde6489fc3ed66428190ce588ac1061b0d5748e73cfb887ebf38d0b53060a
 ```

-1. The fixed "v1" string
-2. The hex-encoded hash of the witness public key
+1. The hex-encoded hash of the witness public key.
-  * A key hash, rather than the full public key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.
+   A key hash, rather than the full public key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.
-3. The time at which the co-signature was generated, ASCII-encoded as a decimal number
+2. The time at which the co-signature was generated, ASCII-encoded as a decimal number.
-4. The hex-encoded signature from the witness key of a message composed of one line spelling `cosignature/v1`, one line representing the current timestamp in seconds since the UNIX epoch encoded as an ASCII decimal with no leading zeroes and prefixed with the string `time` and a space (0x20), followed by
+3. The hex-encoded signature from the witness key of a message composed of one line spelling `cosignature/v1`, one line representing the current timestamp in seconds since the UNIX epoch encoded as an ASCII decimal with no leading zeroes and prefixed with the string `time` and a space (0x20), followed by